Varjo closes USD 8.2 million funding round

 Varjo’s Bionic display technology replicates the workings of the human eye and is the first to close in on human eye-resolution in its sharpness.
 The patented technology is highly anticipated on the virtual reality (VR), augmented reality (AR) and mixed reality (MR) markets.

-“It wasn’t until the EQT Ventures team tried an early Varjo prototype and experienced its human-eye resolution that we realised how flawed many of today’s VR and AR platforms are,” says Ted Persson, design partner investment advisor to EQT Ventures.
+“It wasn’t until the EQT Ventures team tried an early Varjo prototype and experienced its human-eye resolution that we realised how flawed many of today’s VR and AR platforms are,” says Ted Persson, design partner investment advisor to EQT Ventures, in a release.
 “Suddenly, we could see every single detail and even read the text.
 The team realised that this had the potential to be really transformative.”

 Varjo is now developing its 20/20 headset prototype, named after perfect vision, which promises to have resolution more than 70-times as high as any head-mounted display on the market today.
 The company aims to launch the final product by the end of 2018, which is designed specifically with professional users in mind.